this post was submitted on 13 Jan 2026

 Debian isn't the only stable distro, it and distros like it fill an inarguably societally important role at this point.
 Its reasonable to not push patches unrelated to bigfixes and security to a stable distro.

-Its also reasonable to expect a developer to figure out a way to send canned responded to bug reports, and also require a version number with bug reports, throwing out any with missing or outdated versions.
+Its also reasonable to expect a developer to figure out a way to send canned responses to bug reports, and also require a version number with bug reports, throwing out any with missing or outdated versions.
 You know, because there are going to be people with outdated computers no matter what their distro does.
 Who knows, maybe I'm crazy.

 Given the number of times I've had to triage issues caused by mispackaged Debian builds, I'm baffled that Debian maintainers are under the impression that their users generally know they're supposed to report problems to the package maintainers rather than upstream.
 Maybe people who've been using Debian since the naughties do, but for the average user, Debian seems to be crafted specifically to generate duplicate upstream issue reports.